 The recent case of Powell v Christensen FamCA 944

 In late 2020, the Family Court heard a matter involving the disclosure and valuation of cryptocurrency assets.
-The Husband in these proceedings had purchased personal and business assets in the form of cryptocurrency during the course of the relationship.
+The husband in these proceedings had purchased personal and business assets in the form of cryptocurrency during the course of the relationship.
 In the property settlement proceedings, he failed to provide any substantial documentation to indicate the contemporary value of those assets.
 He contended that the tracking of value was a ‘non-trivial’ task and that exchanges are unable to provide certified statements.
-In the absence of any disclosure detailing current values or market patterns the Court determined that the purchase price of the cryptocurrency to be added back to the wife’s asset pool.
-This decision effectively disregarding any depreciation in the cryptocurrency held by the Husband and placed the onus on him to account for any difference between purchase price and actual value of the assets.
+In the absence of any disclosure detailing current values or market patterns the Court determined that the purchase price of the cryptocurrency should be added back to the wife’s asset pool.
+This decision effectively disregarded any depreciation in the value of the cryptocurrency held by the husband, placing the onus on him to account for any difference between purchase price and actual value of the assets.